swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 >    <img alt="Multi-panel JupyterLab" src="../fig/0_multipanel_jupyterlab_screenshot.png" width="750"/>
 > </p>
 >
-> First, create a text file, Python console, and terminal window and arrange then into three
+> First, create a text file, Python console, and terminal window and arrange them into three
 > panels in the main work area.
 Next, create a notebook, terminal window, and text file and
-> arrange then into three panels in the main work area.
+> arrange them into three panels in the main work area.
 Finally, create your own combination of
 > panels and tabs.
 What combination of panels and tabs do you think will be most useful for your
 > workflow?
 >